regebro/tzlocal/README.rst

 This, and the dropping of Python 2 support, are the only differences, so if you need to use `pytz` objects, you can continue to use tzlocal 2.1.

-If there is demand for it, I may continue to support the 2 branch for some time.

-Also, the upcoming 4.0 version will add an official function to get the timezone name, instead of a timezone object, and getting the timezone object will be deprecated, as Python3.9's `zoneinfo` library supports `ZoneInfo('localtime')`, which is what tzlocal returns if it can't find a timezone name.
-Therefore, tzlocal is now only useful to get the timezone name.
+Also, the upcoming 4.0 version will add an official function to get the timezone name, instead of a timezone object.
+It will also use Paul Ganssle's `pytz_deprecation_shim` to restore a partial compatibility for pytz-users.

-In hindsight, that SHOULD have been the API change for 3.0.
-Sorry about that.

 Info